 When starting out, most Preppers focus their efforts on having the perfect bug out bag or every day carry kit.
-While these are admirable and worthy projects, many new Preppers overlook the need for long-term emergency supplies - the stuff you’ll need if a true large-scale disaster strikes.
+While these are admirable and worthy projects, many new Preppers overlook the need for emergency supplies... like long term water storage (emergency water storage).

 Many people know that they should have a small stockpile of food at home, just in case.
 Unfortunately, this is often where people’s emergency supplies preparedness stops.
 They tend to think that a few cans of beans, some whiskey, a couple granola bars, and a case of water bottles will probably hold them over for a few days until the stores open back up again.